threefunkymonkeys/image_suckr/README.md

 Description
 ---
-ImageSuckr is a ruby gem that allows you to get random images from Google for seeding purposes.
+ImageSuckr is a ruby gem that allows you to get random images from the web for seeding and testing purposes.

-In a future it will support other sources.
+By now, only Google is supported as images source.

 Installation
 ---